 Uninspiring skies can make your otherwise stunning photos look bland.
-Add some “pow!” to the sky in your pictures with this shooting quick tip.
-Then learn how to make your skies look their best with some photo editing tips and PicMonkey’s tools.
+Add some “pow!” to the sky background in your pictures with these shooting and editing tips using PicMonkey's tools.

-Find the Basic Edits tab, and click Colors.
+From the Basic Edits tab, click Colors.
 This is a photo of a sunset, so it should be warm and colorful.

 Adjust the Temperature slider to warm the entire picture, and up the saturation a little with the Saturation slider.
 Aim for a pastel hue similar to a cantaloupe, not a bright orange.

-Now head to the Effects tab and find Burn in the Advanced group.
+You'll find the Burn tool in the Advanced edits group accessible from the Edits tab.
 Burn is used to darken specific areas.

 Start with Mid and a very large brush, and slightly darken the palest areas of the sky that don’t have any clouds.